gyauney/modern-architectural-history-graphs/README.md

 This repository contains digitized indices from several architectural history texts:

-1. **`toward-an-architecture.json`**
+- **`toward-an-architecture.json`**

  Le Corbusier, *Toward an Architecture*, introduction by Jean-Louis Cohen, translation by John Goodman, The Getty Research Institute, 2007.

  The introduction by Jean-Louis Cohen is on pages 1-77, inclusive.

-2. **`theory-and-design-in-the-first-machine-age.json`**
+- **`theory-and-design-in-the-first-machine-age.json`**

  Reyner Banham, *Theory and Design in the First Machine Age*, Second Edition, MIT Press, 1980.

-3. **`histories-of-the-immediate-present.json`**
+- **`histories-of-the-immediate-present.json`**

  Anthony Vidler, *Histories of the Immediate Present: Inventing Architectural Modernism*, MIT Press, 2008.

 ----

-Each JSON file contains a dictionary, where each key is a string from the index and the associated value is a list of the pages on which the key appears.
+Each JSON file contains a dictionary, where each key is an entry in the book's index and the associated value is a list of the pages on which the key appears.
 Pages refer to the specific editions listed above.

-For example, the first five entries from `theory-and-design-in-the-first-machine-age.json` in are:
+For example, the first five entries from `theory-and-design-in-the-first-machine-age.json` are:
 - `"Abraham, Pol": [31]`
 - `"Albers, Josef": [283, 313]`
 - `"Alberti, L-B": [159]`